-In this subsection we recall briefly the definition of the wrapped Floer homology and the wrapped Fukaya category for sectors following \cite{GanatraPardonShende} and show that our construction of the wrapped Floer homology of an exact immersed Lagrangian submanifold can be carried over to this setting.
+In this subsection we recall briefly the definition of the wrapped Floer cohomology and the wrapped Fukaya category for sectors following \cite{GanatraPardonShende} and show that our construction of the wrapped Floer cohomology of an exact immersed Lagrangian submanifold can be carried over to this setting.

 Given $\epsilon >0$ we, denote $\C_{0 \le \Re < \epsilon}= \{ x+iy \in \C : 0 \le x < \epsilon \}$.
 If $(S, \theta, I)$ is a Liouville sector, by \cite[Proposition 2.24]{GanatraPardonShende} there is an identification